-While we do not support the creation of dual-class share structures, we understand that this structure does exist in many corporations.
+While we do not support the creation of dual class share structures, we understand that this structure does exist in many corporations.
 In these cases, it is important that the share provisions allow for fair and equitable treatment of both classes of shareholders, which we will assess on a case-by-case basis.
-For example, we consider coattail provisions21 appropriate to be included in the share provisions of any dual-class structure.
+For example, we consider coattail provisions 22 appropriate to be included in the share provisions of any dual-class structure.

 We support one class of shares.
 We will generally not support the creation or extension of dual class share structures.
 We will review transactions to collapse controlled corporations with dual-class structures on a case-by-case basis, supporting the collapsing of dual-class structures insofar as the transactions eliminating the structures are in the best long-term interests of the corporation.
 We would not support transactions which transfer a significant amount of wealth as a control premium to the controlling shareholder(s).
-We support the creation of sunset clauses that specify a reasonable time limit and/or conditions that once are met collapse the dual-class structure.
+We support the creation of sunset clauses that specify a reasonable time limit and/or conditions that once met collapse the dual class structure.
+In situations where we believe the rights afforded to the majority shareholder class were used to further weaken the rights of or ignore the views/concerns of minority shareholders, we may consider voting against the appropriate director(s).